Tinder (app): Privacy concerns

 Critics have raised concerns about Tinder regarding issues including cybersecurity, data privacy, and public health.
 Public health officials in Rhode Island and Utah have claimed that Tinder and similar apps are responsible for an increase in some STDs.
-In February 2014, security researchers in New York found a flaw that made it possible to find users' precise locations for between 40 and 165 days.
-Tinder's spokesperson, Rosette Pambakian, said the issue was resolved within 48 hours.
-Tinder CEO Sean Rad said in a statement that shortly after being contacted, Tinder implemented specific measures to enhance location security and further obscure location data.
+In October 2013, security researchers found and reported a flaw which allowed user's location to be exposed; according to them, Tinder did not respond until December.
+According to a Tinder spokesperson, "the issue was resolved 'within 48 hours'".
 In August 2016, two engineers found another flaw that showed all users' matches' exact locations.
-The location was updated every time a user logged into the app and it worked even for blocked matches.
-The issue was detected in March 2016, but it was not fixed until August 2016.
+The location was updated every time a user logged into the app, even for blocked matches.
+The issue was detected in March 2016 and fixed in August 2016.

 In July 2017, a study published in Advances in Intelligent Systems and Computing found that Tinder users are excessively willing to disclose their personally identifiable information.
-In September 2017, The Guardian published an article by a journalist who requested all data that the Tinder app had recorded about her from the company and found that Tinder stores all user messages, user locations and times, and the characteristics of other users who interest a particular user, the characteristics of particular users of interest to other users, and the length of time users spend looking at particular pictures, which for the journalist amounted to 800 pages of detail.
+In September 2017, The Guardian published an article by a journalist who requested all data that the Tinder app had recorded about her from the company and found that Tinder stores all user messages, user locations and times, the characteristics of users who interest a particular user, the characteristics of particular users of interest to other users, and the length of time users spend looking at particular pictures, which for the journalist amounted to 800 pages of detail.

 Safety

-In 2021, Tinder partnered with and invested in Garbo, a non-profit background check company.
-The partnership was intended to add a feature enabling users to run background checks on their matches.
-Critics believe the integration of background check software discriminates against one-third of the adult working population in the US who have criminal records.
-Another issue that critics raised was the unreliability of background checks since they disproportionately impact people from Black and other ethnic minorities.
-A Prison Policy Initiative spokesperson claimed that because the US applies laws unequally, introducing criminal background checks to dating apps would filter out marginalized groups of people.
+In 2021, Tinder partnered with and invested in Garbo, a nonprofit background check company, to add a feature enabling users to run background checks on their matches.
+Critics believe the integration of background check software discriminates against the third of the adult U.S. working population who have criminal records.
+Another issue critics raised was the background checks' unreliability, since they disproportionately impact Black people and other ethnic minorities.
+A Prison Policy Initiative spokesperson claimed that because the U.S. applies laws unequally, introducing criminal background checks to dating apps filters out marginalized groups.
 Moreover, public records and court documents often contain erroneous or outdated information.
 Garbo does not advertise drug possession charges or traffic violations in an attempt to combat further marginalization.

-In 2022, Tinder announced a partnership with the campaign group No More in an attempt to protect its users against domestic violence, especially women who are more vulnerable.
-The no More app feature will educate users about safe dating.
+In 2022, Tinder announced a partnership with the campaign group No More in an attempt to protect its users against domestic violence, especially women, who are more vulnerable.
+The No More feature will educate users about safe dating.